Design Freemium

 Why Canva Makes Sense for Freelancers

-Particularly valuable for freelancers: the Brand Kit.
-Set your colors, logo and fonts once, and they automatically apply to every new design — consistent visual identity with no extra effort.
-Anyone regularly presenting to clients or producing content for multiple channels saves significant time here.
+The Brand Kit is especially valuable: set your colors, logo and fonts once and they apply to every new design automatically — consistent visual identity, no extra effort.

-The free plan is genuinely sufficient for occasional use.
-Pro makes sense from the point where you produce regularly and the restrictions — limited templates, 1 Brand Kit, no background remover — become noticeable friction.
+The free plan is sufficient for occasional use.
+Pro makes sense once you produce regularly and hit its restrictions — limited templates, 1 Brand Kit, no background remover.

 Alternatives to Canva

-• Affinity Designer / Publisher — one-time purchase, professional vector graphics, steeper learning curve
+• Affinity Designer / Publisher — completely free since 2025 (Affinity by Canva), professional vector graphics, steeper learning curve

 • CorelDRAW — professional vector suite, stronger for print, subscription-based